targetsm/learning-dynamics-clm/README.md

 - IWSLT14 German to English MT Track (iwslt14deen), available at [Link](https://wit3.fbk.eu/2014-01)
 - WMT22 French to German (wmt22deen) and WMT22 German to English (wmt22deen), both available at [Link](https://www.statmt.org/wmt22/translation-task.html)

-We preprocess the data using scripts found in [/data/tl](/data/tl).
-TODO: add more details
+We preprocess the data using scripts found in [/data/tl](/data/tl) for each corresponding datasets.

 ### Model Training